ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/ReaperF745v2/README.md

 receive pin for UARTn.
 The Tn pin is the transmit pin for UARTn.

  - SERIAL0 -> USB
- - SERIAL1 -> UART1 (DJI RCIN)
+ - SERIAL1 -> UART1 (DJI RCIN,but needs protocol changes to SERIAL1 and SERIAL 2)
- - SERIAL2 -> UART2 (RX, DMA-enabled)
+ - SERIAL2 -> UART2 (RX Protocol by default, DMA-enabled)
- - SERIAL3 -> UART3
+ - SERIAL3 -> UART3 Telem/User
- - SERIAL4 -> UART4 (Camera)
+ - SERIAL4 -> UART4 Telem/User
  - SERIAL7 -> UART7 (GPS, DMA-enabled)

 ## RC Input

-RC input is configured on the R2 (UART2_RX) pin.
+RC input is configured on the R2 (UART2_RX) pin by default.
 It supports all serial RC protocols.
-For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup the TX PIN as an RC input serial port, with half-duplex, pin-swap and inversion enabled.
+For FPort you should setup the TX PIN as an RC input serial port, with half-duplex and inversion enabled.

-## FrSky Telemetry

-FrSky Telemetry is supported using the T2 pin (UART2 transmit).
-You need to set the following parameters to enable support for FrSky S.PORT

-  - SERIAL5_PROTOCOL 10
-  - SERIAL5_OPTIONS 7

 ## OSD Support

 The ReaperF745v2 supports OSD using OSD_TYPE 1 (MAX7456 driver).